 The goals of interdepartmental collaboration, program expansion, business expansion, and educational environmental leadership are only possible with a commitment of necessary resources.
 Knowledgeable and diverse instruction are paramount.
-The business expansion which will generate operational revenue, will require 1-2 additional full-time culinary faculty within the next three (3) years.

 3. If release time, sabbaticals, and/or medical leaves are impacting your need for faculty, please explain.